 Medicinal hemp such as Elixinol are rich in cannabidiol (CBD), which gives no “high” (psychoactive) effect and has in fact been found to negate effects of THC.
 Anecdotal reports suggest that CBD and other medicinal cannabis have dramatically improved many patients’ quality of life; in many cases allowing them to return to work, driving or engaging in other activities.
 This is commonly after years of issues such as pain and disability which prevented them from doing so.

-It would be a cruel twist of irony if the very medicine that gave these people their life back, triggered a positive result in a drug test that would take away their liberty, job or driver’s licence.
+It would be a cruel twist of irony if the very medicine that gave these people their life back, triggered a positive result in a drug test that would take away their liberty, job or driver’s license.

 Do drug tests target the whole plant, or just a specific component?